tawnyzhao/easy-rank/README.md

 # easy-rank
-🔃 An easy way to check your WaterlooWorks rankings!
+🔃 An easy way to check your WaterlooWorks rankings and matches!

 ## Overview
 A Node.js app will automatically alert you when WaterlooWorks job rankings come out.
 Powered by Puppeteer.